pasosdeJesus/stable-sl/README.md

 It is a prototype that:
 1. Shows how on-ramp works
 2. Still doesn't use an API for quotes
-3. It interacts with the gateway receiving the SMS with Oranage Money notifications.
+3. It interacts with the gateway receiving the SMS with Orange Money notifications --a method that has to be improved.
-4. Can make payments in mainnet in USDT limited to a small amount.
-In Alfajores makes payments of 0.1 USDC.
+4. The version in production can make payments in mainnet in USDT limited to small amounts while we test and get a license.
+   The development version runs on Alfajores and makes payments of 0.1 USDC.